How to Become a Councillor

 • Finance – budget setting, governance and accountability, risk assessment

-• Management of Parish Council owned facilities and open spaces.
+• Management of Parish Council owned facilities and open spaces

-• Special projects – for example new community facilities, parking restrictions and speed monitoring.
+• Special projects – for example new community facilities, parking restrictions and speed monitoring

-You don’t need to bring any specific skills.
+• You don’t need to bring any specific skills.
 Enthusiasm and a willingness to work as a team to support your community are all that is needed!

-image showing a group of smiling people
+Cartoon image of a group of people

 How much time does it take?